damove123/tirocinio_chiese/README.md

 ## Overview

 Welcome to the Floor Tiles project!
-This project aims to showcase and document various types of floor tiles found in churches, especially focusing on those in the Venice area.
+This project aims to showcase and document various types of floor tiles found in churches, specifically focusing on those in the Venice area.

 ## Purpose